 Jack took the wand from her.
 I promise, he told her, though he thought that it would have been extremely interesting to take a peek at some of her other memories while he had this unique opportunity.
 But with his luck, he would get to look at a memory of some technical thing that he just wouldn't understand, anyway.
 So being ultra careful, he tilted her chin with a gentle hand, and hovered the wand over the memory device embedded on her temple.
 Ready? he asked.

 At Sam's nod, Jack poked the wand into the appropriate slot, and quickly flicked his wrist.
-The next thing he knew, the memory screen that she had set at her feet came to life, the memory that she wanted him to see blazing out at them as if he'd been a silent observor parked in her brain as the drama on the screen played out.
+The next thing he knew, the memory screen came to life in the air in front of her, the memory that she wanted him to see blazing out at them as if he'd been a silent observer parked in her brain as the drama on the screen played out.

 There were mostly images, a chaotic set of visions that seemed to center around what looked like...